-When Franz came to her, he held her in his arms murmuring to her while Thorn looked on from the doorway.
-With a face that gleamed with tears, her hands began moving over him, squeezing him as if she couldn't believe he was real.
-First she caressed his wonderful face, his broad shoulders.
-Then they urgently moved downward, feeling his firm flesh, his rippling muscles, and tracing the blue veins in his arms where she knew warm blood rushed through.
-"You're alive... tell me you're alive!"
-Franz chuckled.
-"Of course I'm alive."
+The next thing she knew Franz was bursting through the door, a look of terror written on his face.
+He grabbed her and held her to him, while murmuring words of comfort while Thorn looked on from the doorway.
+With a face gleaming with tears, her hands began moving over him, squeezing him as if she couldn't believe he was real.
+First, she caressed his wonderful face, his broad shoulders, her hands urgently moving downward, feeling his firm flesh, his rippling muscles, and tracing the blue veins in his arms where she knew warm blood rushed through.
+"You're alive.
+Tell me you're alive!"
+"Dana, what is wrong with you?
+Of course I'm alive."
 "But you were dead, in a grave with water seeping in."
 "You were dreaming, my love.
 It was nothing more than a nightmare."
-She looked up into his beautifully shaped eyes, but couldn't find comfort in his words.
+Again she grabbed him, holding on as if she were afraid he would get away.
 "Maybe it was a dream," she whispered, "but it's true, isn't it?
-No, I don't mean that you're a ghost, but there is something..."
-All at once her eyes lowered, and she frowned.
+No, I don't mean about your being a ghost, but there is something."
+All at once her gaze lowered, and raked over him.
 "It's past midnight, why aren't you in a robe, why isn't your hair messed up?"
-"Insomnia, I'm afraid."
+"Insomnia, I am afraid."
 "No, that's not it," she whispered as her eyes continued to search.
 She could see nothing out of place, not a line or a crease.
-He never needed a shave, no flyaway strand of hair ever shadowed his forehead.
+He never needed a shave.
+No flyaway strand of hair ever shadowed his forehead.
 He was eerily perfect.
 "My God, you never look any different.
 You never change clothes, your voice always resonates just enough to sound as if it's coming..."
 Her hand clasped her mouth.
 "Oh, God, you are a ghost!"
 A look of irritation passed over his perfect face as he rose from the bed and began pacing.
-Finally looking over at Thorn, he said, "I'm going to have to tell her."
+Finally looking over at Thorn, he said, "I am going to have to tell her."
 "It would appear so, sir."
-"Please, leave us alone," he whispered, while turning to look at Dana.
+"Please, leave us alone," he whispered.

-"Yes, sir," Thorn muttered, then turned to leave.
+"Yes, sir," Thorn muttered, and turned to leave.